 Job Outlook for Solderers and Brazers

-In 2016, there was an estimated number of 404,800 jobs in the United States for Solderer or Brazer.
+In the United States, there were 404,800 jobs for Solderer or Brazer in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 22,500 new jobs for Solderer or Brazer by 2026.
 Due to new job openings and attrition, there will be an average of 45,800 job openings in this field each year.

 The states with the most job growth for Solderer or Brazer are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

 How Much Does a Solderer or Brazer Make?